 We use an indirect methodology to calculate the greenhouse gas emissions associated to SABIC's chartered transportation tenders.
-The emission factors (EFs) database is developed by DEFRA (Department of Environment, Food and Rural Affairs, UK government) and we review the EFs every year after DEFRA's review.
-This year, our average transportation intensity factor was 12.3 grams of carbon dioxide equivalent per ton-kilometer transported (g CO2eq/t-km), which was 2.4 percent lower than our 2018 level.
+The emission factors (EFs) database is DEFRA's one and we review the EFs every year after DEFRA's review.
+This year, our average transportation intensity factor was 12.3 grams of carbon dioxide equivalent per ton-kilometer transported (g CO2eq/t-km), which was 2.4 percent lower than 2018 level.
 Our absolute supply chain emissions for all transport operations was 2.85 million tons of CO2eq, which is 5.2 percent of SABIC's overall emissions.

-2019 was the first year we engaged with suppliers through the Carbon Disclosure Project (CDP) to improve the transparency of our supply chain carbon footprint.
-Deeper engagement and collaboration with suppliers to manage risk and curb emissions will follow in the longer term.
+2019 was also the first year we engaged with suppliers through the Carbon Disclosure Project (CDP) to improve the transparency of our supply chain carbon footprint.
+Deeper engagement and collaboration with suppliers to manage risk and curb emissions will follow in the long term.